rstudio/rmarkdown/authoring_shiny.md

 ![Shiny Hist Plot](images/shiny-hist-plot.gif)

-The resulting Shiny Doc combines the expressiveness of R Markdown with the interactivity of Shiny.
+The resulting "Shiny Doc"" combines the expressiveness of R Markdown with the interactivity of Shiny.
 Note that Shiny Docs can currently only be run locally on the desktop.
 Support for publishing to Shiny Server will be available soon.

 ## Getting Started